 The cathedral is 79 metres long, 13 metres wide, and its towers are 44 metres high.

 It is by far not the tallest cathedral in France.
-The size of its towers are indeed very small compared to Rouen Cathedral, whose tallest tower reaches 151 metres.
+The size of its towers is indeed very small compared to Rouen Cathedral, whose tallest tower reaches 151 metres.
 There is at least one reason to explain this: nobody was able to complete the cathedral’s towers!

 The astronomical clock

 Lyon Cathedral is also famous for its astronomical clock.

 The clock has found its place inside the cathedral in 1379.
 It strikes every day at 12 noon, 2 pm, 3 pm and 4 pm when the automated figures spring into action.

 - two angels on the clock’s sides: the one on the left turns his minute glass over while the other on the right behaves like a conductor,